Nicole Alexander

-Nicole Deannae Alexander (born 12 July 1982), also known as "Hoopz," is an American reality television star and actress; best known for participating and winning the hit VH1 celebreality television shows Flavor of Love and I Love Money.
-She is also known for being engaged to NBA legend Shaquille O'Neal.
+Nicole Deannae Alexander, better known as Hoopz, is an American reality television star and actress.
+She is best known for her appearances on the hit VH1 celebreality shows; Flavor of Love and I Love Money.
+She was also engaged to NBA legend, Shaquille O'Neal.

-Early life

-Prior to Flavor of Love, Alexander worked as a Transportation Security Administration agent at Detroit Metropolitan Wayne County Airport.

-Television career
+Career

-In 2006, Alexander was the winner of the first season of the hit VH1 celebreality show, Flavor of Love, where she received the nickname "Hoopz".
-She was most notable for feuding with fellow contestant Tiffany "New York" Pollard.
+In 2006, Alexander appeared and was the winner of the first season of the hit VH1 celebreality show, Flavor of Love, where she received the nickname "Hoopz".
+She revealed during the reunion special that she ended the relationship shortly after the filming of the show was completed, but remained friends with Flavor Flav.
+She received a large amount of media attention after the show aired including, featuring in many magazines such as; KING and XXL Mag.

-In 2008, Alexander participated in hit VH1 reality spin-off show, I Love Money season 1.
-Hoopz would defeat I Love New York season 1 contestant, Joshua "Whiteboy" Gallander in the final challenge to win the $250,000 cash prize.
-During the show she was involved in a romantic story with Ahmad "Real" Givens and would feud with Frank "The Entertainer" Maresca.
-In a 2020 interview with Zack Peter, Alexander claimed that the producers of I Love Money told her they planned for Joshua "Whiteboy" Gallander to win the show.

-In 2010, Alexander starred as Kayla in the film; Ghetto Stories: The Movie.
-In 2013, she appeared in an episode of Celebrity Motor Homes alongside her then partner Shaquille O'Neal.
-In 2015, Alexander starred in her own reality television show on the Oxygen network titled, It Takes a Sister.
-The show followed her and her families life.
-The show only aired for one season.
+In 2008, she competed in the first season of VH1 celebreality spin-off show, I Love Money, which she also won, defeating I Love New York season 1, contestant Joshua "Whiteboy" Gallander in the final challenge.
+Throughout the series she was aligned with the "Stallionaires" alliance alongside; Ahmad "Real" Givens, Joshua "Whiteboy" Gallander, Kamal "Chance" Givens and Megan Hauserman, and feuded with Frank "The Entertainer" Maresca.
+In a 2020, interview with Zack Peter, Alexander claimed that the production team at 51 Minds Entertainment, told her they planned for Joshua "Whiteboy" Gallander to win the show.
+In 2013, she featured in an episode of Celebrity Motor Homes, alongside her then partner Shaquille O'Neal.
+In 2015, she starred in her own reality television series on the Oxygen network titled.
+It Takes A Sister, the show followed her life, only airing for one season.

+In 2010, Alexander landed the role as Kayla in the film; Ghetto Stories: The Movie.
+She went on to feature in many independent films.

 Personal life

-In 2006, during the Flavor of Love reunion she revealed that her and Flavor Flav had broken up.
-She dated rapper T.I. between 2006–2010.
-She was also formerly engaged to retired basketball player Shaquille O'Neal, the couple split in 2013.

-She's currently dating American footballer Lucky Whitehead.
-She is a mother to 2 children.
+Alexander was previously engaged to retired NBA legend, Shaquille O'Neal, the couple split in 2013.
+She is currently dating American football player, Lucky Whitehead and has two children.